danelia/vector_ai_proj/README.md

     docker-compose up --build

-My initial thought process was to create three endpoints for inserting, updating and deleting and passing table name in post data (see first version of readme: a343f66a1d3541ce83677c0d40fe2aa3f7d41528).
+My initial thought process was to create three endpoints for inserting, updating and deleting and passing table name in post data (see this version of readme: [a343f66a1d3541ce83677c0d40fe2aa3f7d41528](https://github.com/danelia/vector_ai_proj/commit/a343f66a1d3541ce83677c0d40fe2aa3f7d41528)).
 The idea was that, if we had to add new table, we would just have to pass it in data, since the operations would be same.
 But then I realized it would be much better architecture to implement crud for each table.
 So in final version we have three main endpoints ('/continent', '/country', '/city') with three methods each:

 `POST /continent`